 No files are copied when a branch view is first created.
 To copy the files, you must ensure that the newly-created files are included in any client workspace view intending to use those files.
-This may be done by adding the newly-mapped branch of the depot to your current client workspace view and performing a p4 sync command.
+You can do this by adding the newly-mapped branch of the depot to your current client workspace view and performing a p4 sync command.